theunicornguild/BrewIt/05_timer_and_instructions/01_javascript_3_timer.md

   }, [isActive, seconds, minutes]);
 ```

 so basically we first start off by creating a new variable `interval` and setting it to null.
 After that we 'detect' is `isActive` is true, if yes then we assign the previously created variable to a new one that triggers every 1000 milliseconds.
 If it's false then we clear our the interval and returning `clearInterval`.
-This is just like calling componentWillUnmount. //Mariam: fixed typo -> created
+This is just like calling componentWillUnmount.

 and that's it! now you have a perfectly functioning timer.
 you could stop here but to make this more fun we can add two new functions to alert the user if the timer is done based on the total time of the brewing method!